 Note: I am a life long Final Cut Pro user as Adobe Premier is garbage, though I do hear good things about DiVinci Resolve, but the fundamentals should carry across to any platform.

 1. The six rules

-As with filming, it is essential to have your brain in the right gear before you make one single cut otherwise you’ll find you go round in circles, trying out every possible option and wasting an enormous amount of time.
-Legendary editor, director and sound designer Walter Murch (who famously created the lightsaber sound for Star Wars), came up with the six rules of priority in editing, which are: emotion, story, rhythm, eye trace, 2D plane, 3D space.
+As with filming, it is essential to have your brain in the right gear before you make one single cut otherwise you’ll find yourself going around in circles, attempting every possibility and wasting an enormous amount of time.
+Legendary editor, director and sound designer Walter Murch developed the six rules of priority in editing: emotion, story, rhythm, eye trace, 2D plane, and 3D space.

 Ultimately, remember the six rules and you will find that not only will you be able to make editing choices faster and with more confidence but also you can often be surprised how a shot that you may not have considered can absolutely pop and set your project off.

 2. Building an edit = laying bricks

 The actor Will Smith once made an inspirational speech which has stuck with me.
 He said, “You don’t set out to build a wall, you set out to lay one brick as perfectly as a brick has ever been laid”.
 I love that.
 As enormous and daunting the task of editing can be when you start out, remember that all you are doing is making sequences.
 You place one solid gold clip that you are absolutely committed to using and then place another either before or after.
 Repeat that process a few hundred more times a voila, you got yourself a film.